-- If your cat is indoors-only, offer an environment which simulates a natural habitat.
-Provide a variety of toys for fun, exercise and mental stimulation and to prevent boredom and frustration.
+- If your cat is indoors-only, offer an environment that simulates a natural habitat.
+Provide a variety of toys for fun, exercise, and mental stimulation and to prevent boredom and frustration.

 - Offer climbing areas or towers where cats can hide or perch from – cats often feel safe when they are high up.

-- If you are going to be away for an extended period of time, consider a cat sitter to take care of your cat.
+- If you are going to be away for an extended period, consider a cat sitter to take care of your cat.
 Some cats are less stressed staying in the security and familiarity of their own home, than being boarded in a cattery.